Zint Barcode Generator and Zint Barcode Studio User Manual

 const char *filename, int rotate_angle);

-Here the vector pointer is set to a header which contains pointers to lists of structures representing the various elements of the barcode: rectangles, hexagons, strings and circles.
+Here the vector member is set to point to a zint_vector header structure which contains pointers to lists of structures representing the various elements of the barcode: rectangles, hexagons, strings and circles.
 To draw the barcode, each of the element types is iterated in turn, and using the information stored is drawn by a rendering system.
 For instance, to draw a barcode using a rendering system with prepare_canvas(), draw_rect(), draw_hexagon(), draw_string(), and draw_circle() routines available:

 struct zint_vector_rect *rect;